john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

     >>> num_fires = root.createVariable("num_fires", 'i')

 **FUN FACT**: Variables and Dimensions can not be deleted from a NetCDF file.
 This is not a bug in `netCDF4`, but a feature in the underlying C API.
-Your only option is to copy the file bit-by-bit, and just skip the variable in question.
+Your only option is to copy the file bit-by-bit, and just skip the variable/dimension in question.

 ## Attributes